Selina2023/Open6DOR/README.md

 - A set of evaluation metrics for each track of tasks

 ## Installation
+We recommend using Linux system for better compatability with our modules (including Blender and Isaacgym).
 ```
 # Clone the repository
 git clone git@github.com:Selina2023/Open6DOR.git